hyperledger/fabric/docs/source/create_channel/add_orderer.md

 if it was created on your local machine, please copy it to the CLI container.

 ## Make the update
-From the CLI we need to sign the TX using one of the peers' organizations and the orderes' organization.
+From the CLI we need to sign the TX using one of the peers' organizations and the orderers' organization.
 Since we are in the context of the peer organization `Org1`, we can simply:
 ```shell
 peer channel signconfigtx -f envelope.pb